 With carbonara the authentic/inauthentic lines are pretty well drawn.
 Definitely no to cream, but a grumbling okay to using pancetta if you can’t get guanciale.
 Problem solved.
 But when it comes to ragu alla Bolognese, the universality of the dish and its localised interpretations leaves us with a collection of recipes that is the Italian cuisine’s version of Chinese whispers.

-Here’s how to make the traditional ragu alla Bolognese recipe from Bologna which begins with a classic Bolognese sauce.
+Here’s how to make the traditional ragu alla Bolognese recipe from Bologna that’s used for both a tagliatelle all Bolognese and a lasagne alla Bolognese, both of which begin with a classic Bolognese sauce.

 Ragu alla Bolognese Recipe – How to Make a Classic Bolognese Sauce